2020 Official Rules Bass Pro Shops Open Series

 b.
 Area Championship – Anglers qualifying as a boater must fish as a boater, anglers qualifying as a co-angler must fish as a co-angler.
 The Area Championship events are worth 500 points to first place anglers.
 Points will be awarded in 2-point decreasing increments.
 Contestants not weighing fish will receive 100 points.
 Total points accumulated from one-day events plus Area championship points will determine Division angler of the year.

 c.
-Ray Scott Championship – Qualifying for the Ray Scott Championship will be by top point holders and by place of finish in the Area Championships;
+Ray Scott Championship –Qualifying for the Ray Scott Championship will be by point and by place of finish in the Area Championships, anglers must have fished their Area Championship;

 i.)
-The top 10 Boaters and 10 Co-Anglers by points from each Division after the Area Championship will advance to the Ray Scott Championship.
+Qualifying by Points: The top 10 Boaters and 10 Co-Anglers by points from each Division after the Area Championship will advance to the Ray Scott Championship.
 If any of the top point holders do not accept the invitation the next highest angler(s) by points will be invited.

 ii.)
-Qualifying by Place of Finish: Anglers will be selected as follows;
+Qualifying by Place of Finish: Anglers will be selected as following;

 23. TIEBREAKERS: Ties will be broken using the following criteria: